FendyY28/TARepo/onboarding-form.md

 - isVisible is for the version that is currently active for the users.
 - `createdAt` and `updatedAt` track when the form version was created and last modified.

-### onboardingStep
+### onboardingStep Table
-stepId: (Primary key) Unique key
+- stepId: (Primary key) Unique key
-formId: (Foreign key): Links to "onboardingForm" table
+- formId: (Foreign key): Links to "onboardingForm" table
-order: Integer
+- order: Integer

 Explanation:
 - "onboardingStep" table represents a single page / step within an "onboardingForm".
 - The relationship of the foreign key (formId) is "This step / This page belongs to", this represents a single step (page) that is in the form.
 - `order` is to define the sequence of the pages / steps that will appear for the users.

-### onboardingField
+### onboardingField Table
-fieldId: (Primary key) Unique key
+- fieldId: (Primary key) Unique key
-stepId: (Foreign key): Links to "onboardingStep" table
+- stepId: (Foreign key): Links to "onboardingStep" table
-name: String
+- name: String
-label: String
+- label: String
-type: String
+- type: String
-required: Boolean
+- required: Boolean
-order: Integer
+- order: Integer

 Explanation:
 - "onboardingField" table represents a single question or input field within an "onboardingStep".